 Your social security disability lawyer’s job in the administrative law judge hearing is to present the “theory of the case “.
+One way I have found to express this is to encourage my clients to develop an “elevator speech“.
 This is a cogent, compelling and concise statement of why the administrative law judge should approve your case.
 Obviously this includes reference to the specific regulations that support your claim.

 But your disability attorney’s “theory of the case” is supported by your testimony about the limitations that keep you from working.
 Your case is built on your answer to a simple question:

 In other words, what are the limitations that keep you from working?

 Unfortunately, not all limitations are of equal import, and often the limitations that disability claimants are important in winning their disability are in fact – not.
 To prepare for your administrative law judge hearing you need to “filter out” those limitations that are not helpful to your claim, leaving you with the limitations that are key to success.
 Here’s my quick “down and dirty” flow chart for how to do just that:

 |REASON WHY||EXAMPLES OF LIMITATIONS LIKELY TO BE "FILTERED OUT"|